Privacy Policy

 Our calls are usually answered by an external telephone answering service who communicate to us the information you provide.
 This is usually done by telephone or email.

 Your data is processed using third-party software and online platforms, some of which are stored on remote servers.
-Examples include Microsoft 365, Adobe, Hubspot and LEAP Case Management Software.
+Examples include Microsoft 365, Adobe, Hubspot and case management software.

 We may share your data with the court, other legal professionals, costs drafting and other technical experts, such as barristers, when that is appropriate to fulfil the requirements of the service we are providing for you.